saschpe/GameOn/README.md

 ./gradlew build
 ```

-Running integration tests depends on either a physical device attached or a
+Running integration tests depends on either a physical device attached, or a
 running Android Emulator instance:

 ```bash